Please confirm the event status with each sponsor/ venue.

 Celebrity Waiter Dinner

 Annual themed benefit dinner, with local-celebrity waitstaff whose antics, like the dinner itself, are meant to raise money for the Rappahannock Benevolent Fund.
-The event is held the last Saturday in January.
 Contact Berni Olsen at 540-671-0421 for more details.

 Fodderstack 10k Classic Race